christoff-linde/Portfolio/README.txt

 DEAR MARKER

+Due to limitations of modern browsers, the usage of a localhost server is needed.
+I have also included a link to my portfolio website, hosted on GitHub.
-I have included a link to ny portfolio website.
-It is the same as the files submitted, however it is easier to just open the link.
+It is the exact same as the files submitted, and it can be used only as a backup copy of the website.
 Also, please ensure you are connected to the internet before viewing the website.

-If you do not want to use the link, please follow the following steps to ensure that everything works properly:
+If you are note using a localhost server OR the link, please follow the following steps to ensure that everything works properly:

 Firefox recently changed a default setting that prevents the browser from reading the website unless it is hosted on a actual server.